We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Design a data structure that supports adding new words and finding if a string matches any previously added string.
-Implement the WordDictionary class with methods to add words and search for them, where the search may include wildcards represented by dots.
+Design a data structure that supports adding new words and searching if a string matches any previously added string.
+The search feature must handle '.' as a wildcard character representing any letter.

 Key Insights